Erich Sack

 Erich Sack (1 April 1887 – 24 January 1943) was a German Lutheran Pastor and resistance fighter against the Nazis.

-Sack was born in Goldap, East Prussia (today Gołdap, Poland) and studied Lutheran theology at the University of Königsberg.
-He started to work as a Pastor at the Parish of St. Anschar and the „Bethlehem”-hospital in Eppendorf, Hamburg.
-In 1914 he returned to East Prussia and became a Pastor with the Evangelical State Church of Prussia's older Provinces in Lyck (Ełk).
+Sack was born in Goldap, East Prussia (today Gołdap, Poland), and studied Lutheran theology at the University of Königsberg.
+He started to work as a pastor at the Parish of St. Anschar and the Bethlehem Hospital in Eppendorf, Hamburg.
+In 1914 he returned to East Prussia and became a pastor with the Evangelical State Church of Prussia's older provinces in Lyck (Ełk).
 In 1924 he moved to Pillkallen (Dobrovolsk) and in 1927 to Lasdehnen (Krasnoznamensk).
-After the Nazis took over power in Germany he opposed the Nazi-influenced "German Christians" and joined the Confessing Church.
-In 1942 he was arrested by the Gestapo, accused of "Weakening the Resistibility of the German people" after Sack had expressed his concerns about the German victory in a confirmees lesson.
+After the Nazis took over power in Germany, he opposed the Nazi-influenced "German Christians" and joined the Confessing Church.
+In 1942 he was arrested by the Gestapo, accused of "weakening the resistibility of the German people" after Sack had expressed his concerns about the German victory in a confirmation lesson.

 Sack died in the Dachau concentration camp on 24 January 1943.